shiraji/kenkenpa/README.md

 ## How to create multiple hops?

 Sadly, there is limitation on Java (less than Java8).
 You cannot set same annotation on the same method.
+Instead of using `@Hop`, use `@Hops` which take multiple `@Hop` as parameters.
+.
 ```java
 @KenKenPa("STATE1")
 public abstract class SimpleFSM {